microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0/Update-MgRoleManagementDirectoryRoleEligibilityScheduleRequest.md

     - `[Id <String>]`:
     - `[DisplayName <String>]`: Provides the display name of the app-specific resource represented by the app scope.
 Provided for display purposes since appScopeId is often an immutable, non-human-readable id.
 This property is read only.
     - `[Type <String>]`: Describes the type of app-specific resource represented by the app scope.
 Provided for display purposes, so a user interface can convey to the user the kind of app specific resource represented by the app scope.
 This property is read only.
-  - `[AppScopeId <String>]`: Identifier of the app-specific scope when the assignment scope is app-specific.
-The scope of an assignment determines the set of resources for which the principal has been granted access.
+  - `[AppScopeId <String>]`: Identifier of the app-specific scope when the role eligibility is scoped to an app.
+The scope of a role eligibility determines the set of resources for which the principal is eligible to access.
 App scopes are scopes that are defined and understood by this application only.
 Use / for tenant-wide app scopes.
 Use directoryScopeId to limit the scope to particular directory objects, for example, administrative units.
+Supports $filter (eq, ne, and on null values).
   - `[DirectoryScope <IMicrosoftGraphDirectoryObject>]`: directoryObject
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`:
     - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
-  - `[DirectoryScopeId <String>]`: Identifier of the directory object representing the scope of the assignment.
-The scope of an assignment determines the set of resources for which the principal has been granted access.
+  - `[DirectoryScopeId <String>]`: Identifier of the directory object representing the scope of the role eligibility.
+The scope of a role eligibility determines the set of resources for which the principal has been granted access.
 Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
 Use / for tenant-wide scope.
 Use appScopeId to limit the scope to an application only.
+Supports $filter (eq, ne, and on null values).
-  - `[IsValidationOnly <Boolean?>]`: A boolean that determines whether the call is a validation or an actual call.
+  - `[IsValidationOnly <Boolean?>]`: Determines whether the call is a validation or an actual call.
 Only set this property if you want to check whether an activation is subject to additional rules like MFA before actually submitting the request.
-  - `[Justification <String>]`: A message provided by users and administrators when create the request about why it is needed.
+  - `[Justification <String>]`: A message provided by users and administrators when create they create the unifiedRoleEligibilityScheduleRequest object.
   - `[Principal <IMicrosoftGraphDirectoryObject>]`: directoryObject
-  - `[PrincipalId <String>]`: Identifier of the principal to which the assignment is being granted to.
-For example, a user or a group.
-For groups, they must be assignable to roles, that is, the isAssignableToRole of the group property set to true.
+  - `[PrincipalId <String>]`: Identifier of the principal that has been granted the role eligibility.
+Supports $filter (eq, ne).
   - `[RoleDefinition <IMicrosoftGraphUnifiedRoleDefinition1>]`: unifiedRoleDefinition
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: